 Raccoon Trail is a 3.3 mile moderately trafficked loop trail located near Black Hawk, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Absolutely gorgeous loop leads through fields and forests, beautiful vistas and excellent elevation.
 There is an old private cabin along the route and an easy trail back to Revends Run Campground.

 We started this snowshoe hike from Reverend's ridge campground.
 There is a trail about 3/4-1 that you need to hike before getting to the actual raccoon trail loop, thus the entire hike from the campground ends up being about 4-4.5 miles total.
 Once we got to the raccoon trail we took a left, and there was a long, uphill climb to panoramic point.
 Beautiful views in the winter.
 Plenty of snow for snowshoeing.
 In the summer I imagine this would mostly be a shaded hike.
 Overall, a good moderate-level hike.

 hard but fun

 Beautiful golden aspens in the fall!
 Gorgeous views!
 A short but sweet hike.
 The loop we did felt consistent with 2.2 miles total.
 Took us maybe 1.5 hrs walking fairly slow.

 Brought my 7wk old baby and my two old dogs.
 We did just fine.
 When the trail splits, just after the beginning, it's a loop.
 To the left is a steep climb to Panorama Point with very few switchbacks.
 I saw many bicyclists carrying their bikes.
 To the right are many switchbacks going up to the same point.
 Choose wisely.
 Beautiful fall colors on Sept.
 23.